johnbianchi/apt-cyg/README.md

 ## Usage

 2013.12.07:
-Added ~/.apt-cygrc to be sourced. use to store your default mirror. add -v for verbose and -q for quiet (mostly just wget calls) Also can hold WGET_OPTS which if set to "--quiet" will quiet up all the wget calls
+Added ~/.apt-cygrc to be sourced. use to store your default mirror.
+Also can hold WGET_OPTS which if set to "--quiet" will quiet up all the wget calls
+Added -v for verbose and -q for quiet options (mostly just wget calls)

 2013.12.05:
 added support for .xz tar files (vim-minimal is an xz file now: vim-minimal-7.3.1314-1.tar.xz)